 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.

-A quick and easy recipe on how to make a Starbucks White Hot Chocolate at home.
-Save time and money, by making this fast copycat white hot chocolate recipe in the comfort of your own home.
+On a cold day you will love this quick and easy recipe on how to make a Starbucks White Hot Chocolate recipe at home.
+Save time and money during the winter months by making this fast copycat white hot chocolate recipe, it ranks up there with the best things in life.

 I developed this recipe as part of Chocolate Week this week, be sure to pop down to the end of the post for all the amazing recipes!
 And be sure to check out my other recipes as part of this week, like Ferrero Rocher Ice Cream and Crockpot Peanut Clusters.